nest/nest-simulator/doc/installation/cmake_options.rst

 Choice of compiler
 ------------------

-We systematically test NEST using the GNU gcc and the Clang compiler suites.
+We :doc:`systematically test <../contribute/ci>` NEST using the GNU gcc and the Clang compiler suites.
-Compilation with other up-to-date compilers should also work, but we do not regularly test against those compilers and can provide only limited support.
+Compilation with other up-to-date compilers should also work, but we do not regularly test against those compilers and can thus only provide limited support.

 To select a specific compiler, please add the following flags to your ``cmake`` line::